 I see only the past.

-This lesson is a wonderful example of both the specificity of the ACIM workbook and its usefulness in helping unravel the abstraction and density of the main text.
+Lesson Seven is a wonderful example of both the specificity of the ACIM workbook and its usefulness in helping unravel the abstraction and metaphysics of the Text.

 It is tempting to get hung up on the word “past.”
 We might assume that it means the object we observe is literally in the past.
 This is a supernatural reading that on some level is sexier than what the lesson is actually teaching, which is simply that our minds draw exclusively on the past when interpreting the present.

 A Course in Miracles teaches us that the past is a filter through which we experience the present.
 And this filter is sufficiently strong that it distorts the present to such a degree that the present appears frightening and meaningless.

 Lesson Seven gathers the previous six under this brief but succinct statement: the past is all that we see (W-pI.7).
 By extension, this lesson insists that our guilt, confusion, frustration, and fear are premised on this inaccurate and unhelpful way of looking at our lives.

 The lesson focuses very much on our physical vision.
 The examples it offers for application – pencil, shoe, hand, body and face – are all objects that we perceive with our eyes.
 The course does not deny that these objects exist as such; rather, it indicates that the way we perceive them is broken and thus, we are not actually seeing them as they are.
 We have thus removed ourselves from reality as God created and sustains it.